Aliyu Aziz

-He retired as the Director of Information Technology and Identity Database Department in the National Identity Management Commission before his appointment as the Director General and Chief Executive Officer.
-He also served as the Information Technology Adviser to the Minister, Federal Capital Territory Administration, where he pioneered the implementation of the first e-government solution that won a Microsoft award in 2006.
-He was also the Technical Chairman on the Presidential Committee on Harmonization of ICT that resulted in the formation of Galaxy Backbone Limited.
-He was Deputy Director, Information Technology with the Bureau of Public Enterprises that restructured and executed the Nigerian Government's privatization policy.
-He also served as a Director in the Secretariat of the Presidential Implementation Committee on the Implementation of Government Decisions on Consumer Credit System, National Outsourcing Initiative and Harmonization of Identification Schemes in Nigeria.

-Prior to joining government, he was a Principal Consultant, Management Information System Department, Afri-Projects Consortium, an indigenous management consulting firm that won one of the largest consultancy projects in Nigeria.
-A tutor and specialist in engineering, he teaches engineering students online via www.aliyuaziz.com in the Engineering Faculty of Ahmadu Bello University, Zaria and ACEN Training School, Abuja.

-Aziz is a fellow of the Nigeria Institution of Structural Engineers where is the current National Vice president and also holds membership of several professional bodies including Nigerian Society of Engineers (NSE), American Society of Mechanical Engineers, Computer Association of Nigeria and the Internet Society.
-He is widely travelled and an alumnus of the Harvard, Stanford, IMD and Lagos Business Schools.

 Early life and education

 Aziz was born in Gembu, Mambilla Plateau area of Taraba State, Nigeria.
 He received early education at Ganye 1 Primary School and Government Secondary School Ganye, Adamawa State.
 He enrolled into the School of Basic Studies Zaria where he obtained ‘A’ level qualification before moving to Ahmadu Bello University Zaria, Kaduna state to study Civil Engineering.
 He graduated with a B.Eng. in Civil Engineering with Second Class Upper Division in 1983.
 In 1985 he earned NCC Certificate of System Analysis and Design and later pursured an M.Sc. in Structural Engineering, at Ahmadu Bello University, Zaria where he graduated in 1987.
 Aziz is currently pursuing a PhD in Reliability of Offshore Structures at the Federal University of Technology, Akure, Ondo State, Nigeria.

-Aziz is an alumnus of Harvard and Stanford universities, IMD, and Lagos Business School, where he obtained several specialized trainings and certifications in several fields, at International Business Schools and Engineering Firms in Sweden, Switzerland, South Africa, UK, USA, Australia, Nigeria, etc. and currently online.
-Some of his professional trainings include:
+Aziz is an alumnus of Harvard and Stanford universities, IMD, and Lagos Business School, where he obtained several specialized trainings and certifications in several fields, at International Business Schools and Engineering Firms in Sweden, Switzerland, South Africa, UK, USA, Australia, Nigeria, etc.